xlab-classes/cse442-spring2022-team-terms-co/README.md

 <img src="https://github.com/favicon.ico" width="48">

 # **A Walkthrough**
 Let's try using TaskBot to schedule our tasks.
-We will start by adding our first task by sending the bot the following message: *remind me to submit my homework at
+We will start by adding our first task by sending the bot the following message:
+* start!
+> use this command to create a new seperate channel to interact with the ToDo Bot!
+*remind me to submit my homework at
 11:00am*.
 The bot will reply with:
 <br/>
 <br/>